Law firm leaders share ideas

 Closing documents sent to central records dept. In transactional matters, many firms require that its lawyers send a set of paper or electronic closing documents to a file for the matter in the firm's central records department.
 Where a records department administrator is responsible for cataloging or otherwise receiving and performing some handling of the closing documents, that administrator is well-situated to notify the administrator of the completed matters database.

 Key litigation documents.
 In litigation matters, if there is a person responsible for maintaining an internal key documents repository (such as court filings and key discovery documents), that person should be close enough to the activity of the matter to learn on a timely basis when it has been completed.
 The firm can train that person also to notify the administrator of the completed matters database of the completion of the matter.
-This procedure will likely work best where the custodian of the key documents repository is not also a lawyer working on the matter but rather a paralegal or other non-administrator, whose responsibilities are exclusively administrative.
+This procedure will likely work best where the custodian of the key documents repository is not also a lawyer working on the matter but rather a paralegal or other member of the administrative staff.

 Time entry drop-off.
 When lawyer time entries on a matter drop to a low level for an extended period (such as a couple weeks), that typically means either the matter has been completed or it has been abandoned or suspended.
 Customized software can identify the hours drop-off and notify an administrator, who can contact a lawyer on the matter to confirm whether the matter has been completed and then update the completed matters database.